How to work out ideal user profiles / personas

 Locking down the ideal user personas for your business can provide a good understanding of what your website visitors seek in your products and services – as well as the motivations behind their actions.

-Instead of guessing what your audience might like, let’s take a look at creating a structured profile.
+Instead of guessing what your audience might like, let’s take a look at creating a structured user profile example.

 Before we start, what is a user persona and why are they useful?